 Deploying the right tools is critical to identifying at-risk IP and monitoring risky data movement.
 In addition, having software that provides real-time alerts upon risk detection is crucial in addressing threats before they become active breaches.

-Start preventing IP theft without blocking productivity
+Prevent IP theft without disrupting employee productivity

 The problem of IP theft isn’t going away.
 With the changing ways that employees work and how markets increasingly value businesses based on their IP instead of physical assets, it’s only growing in scope and impact.